kchenturtles/PassionfruitKitchen/content/posts/slow-cooker-applesauce.md

 ## Making Applesauce in the Slow Cooker

 The most work you have to do in this recipe is chop the apples.
-You don't even have to peel them!
+You don't even have to peel them; the apple skin actually releases a lot of pectin when cooked, which is an ingredient that helps thicken the applesauce.
+(You may have heard before that pectin is also used in jam).
 Once you've got your cubed apples, you just throw them in the slow cooker with some water and leave it to simmer for several hours, until the apples are soft and breaking down into a mush.
 Then you can blend it into a smooth puree, and enjoy!

 ![applesauce plated](../../applesauce/applesauce-open.jpg)